 If you don’t want to or don’t have the time to make it, you’re in luck!
 I made enough to sell in my Coco’s Herbals Etsy shop, but they won’t last long as spring is the only time of year that I can make them.
-Get them while you can (in stock now for spring 2018)!
+Get them while you can (out of stock at the moment)!

 Dandelions are such an amazing plant, it’s too bad that they are so often thought of as a weed!
 What is your favorite way to use dandelions in the springtime?